-Kate nodded; "I like it; it not only has the ring of honesty but it has pizzazz too."
+Kate nodded.
+"I like it; it not only has the ring of honesty but it has pizzazz too."

-Johanna smiled; "It's a shame they didn't call and ask us to speak."
+Johanna smiled.
+"It's a shame they didn't call and ask us to speak."

 "I guess when they were looking for speakers they were more in the market for liars than, how was it Adam Bracken put it?
-A couple of maniacal, obsessive women who was looking for a scapegoat for the troubles they had made for themselves."
+A couple of maniacal, obsessive women who were looking for a scapegoat for the troubles they had made for themselves."

 The older woman scoffed.
 "I'd like to punch him right in his mouth."

 "...the loss of my brother William is a devastating blow to the community and to the country which he only wanted to make better.
 He will be greatly missed."

 "Oh I know I'm going to cry into my pillow every night," Johanna retorted.